bytebase/bytebase.com-old/content/docs/en/features/schema-review/query-where-require.md

 ## How the rule works

-Bytebase considers this rule to be violated if the SQL has not WHERE clause.
+Bytebase considers this rule to be violated if the SQL has no WHERE clause.

 ## Support database engine